bobb-Rob/Global-Drummers-Workshop/README.md

 # Global-Drummers-Workshop

-> This project is for Global Drummers Festival event coming up sometime in September this year.
-It features over 50 top drum artist from all over the world.
+> This project is the Final capstone project of the first module at microverse.
+It is aimed at building a responsive UI of a website for an event themed "_**Global Drummers Festival 2022**_".

+In this project, I built the home and the about page of the website and it is adaptable to all screen sizes.
+The template I used as a guide was originally designed by [Cindy Shin in Behance](https://www.behance.net/adagio07).

+## Live Demo
 Below is the link to the demo of this porject.

 > [DEMO](https://bobb-rob.github.io/Global-Drummers-Workshop/)